Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-tS_CE6H7Oc4.md

 ### Transcript

-> do you have an e.t on valheim earth and home update uh no we don't work on valham so i have no idea ask on their weekly dev streams oh wait they don't have one do they or maybe they do i don't know
+> do you have an e.t on valheim earth and home update, no we don't work on valham so i have no idea ask on their weekly dev streams oh wait they don't have one do they or maybe they do i don't know